Fine-tuning can Help Detect Pretraining Data from Large Language Models: Introduction

 \item We propose Fine-tuned Score Deviation (FSD), a novel and effective method for detecting pretraining data from large language models.
 The core idea is to enlarge the gap between members and non-members by exposing the LLM to a few unseen data.

-\item We empirically show that FSD can improve the performance of existing detection methods based on scoring functions for detecting pretraining data, through extensive experiments conducted on various benchmark datasets with diverse large language models. \end{itemize}
+\item We empirically show that FSD can improve the performance of existing methods based on scoring functions for pretraining data detection, through extensive experiments conducted on various benchmark datasets with diverse LLMs. \end{itemize}